Alexandria's founded by Alexander

 In an earlier blog, I discussed the site of Thonis-Heracleion at the mouth of the Nile (see: Heracleion, an ancient Greek port in Egypt).
 Excavations revealed many ships that had sunken in its harbor – 64 at the time of my writing in 2013.

-Further underwater explorations have put the counter at 70 shipwrecks by now.
+Further underwater explorations have reset the counter to 70 shipwrecks by now.
 Studying all these individual vessels is a lengthy process, and we must appreciate the tenacity and determination of the specialists involved to classify them into their appropriate times in history.

 The latest excavations focused on what they call Ship 17, which has been dated to 664-332 BC.
 Please note that the year 332 BC coincides with Alexander’s arrival in Egypt.

 As archaeologists uncovered 70% of the hull, this ship was prime study material.
-Interestingly, they were able to establish a link with Herodotus’ description of the Nile cargo boat called baris.
+Interestingly, they could establish a link with Herodotus’ description of the Nile cargo boat called baris.
 Until now, they only could go by pictures of this type of vessel, but they had no archaeological confirmation (see also: Useful graffiti from ancient Egypt).

 Herodotus tells us that this baris was constructed like brickwork, lined with papyrus.
 Its rudder passed through a hole in the keel.